 Students with a strong foundation in mathematics, problem-solving skills and an interest in a business career should consider the actuarial profession.

 How can I be an actuary?

 Actuaries achieve professional status by passing a set of examinations prescribed by the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS).
-The road to admission as an Associate, then Fellow, of SOA or CAS begins with the preliminary exams offered by these societies:
+The road to admission as an Associate, then Fellow, of SOA begins with the preliminary exams offered by these societies:

 - Exam P/1 - Probability

 - Exam FM/2 - Financial Mathematics

 - Exam MFE/3F - Actuarial Models: Financial Economics